 Harvard's Kane said she was not surprised by hospitals' spending on charity care, but she believes many will be.

 “Frankly, I don't think people understand how little” hospitals spend toward free and discounted care, she said.

 That amount matters to patient advocates and policymakers, she said, because of the painful financial and personal consequences when someone cannot get care because of cost.
 “That is the first question we ask about community benefit and tax exemption,” Kane said.
 Charity-care spending also matters in the marketplace, she said.

 New disclosures will reveal to policymakers which hospitals shoulder too little burden for low-income patients and have a financial advantage over those that do more.

 Holly Lang, director of the Hospital Accountability Project in Atlanta, said she believes aid from hospitals should not be limited to charity care and, as hospitals work to address unmet needs of uninsured and underinsured patients, charity care may decline as patients are treated before conditions grow acute in less costly locations such as clinics.

 The project, operated by the consumer group Georgia Watch, has surveyed state hospitals on access to charity-care policies and works with those who struggle to find care because of cost.
 Nonetheless, access to medical care for those who cannot afford it remains essential, Lang said.
 “We feel it's the starting point for any community benefits program.”

-Melanie Evans writes about hospital management and governance issues.
+Melanie Evans writes about healthcare finance, hospital management and governance issues.
 She has been part of the Modern Healthcare staff since 2004.
 Earlier in her career she covered healthcare and not-for-profits as a reporter at the Duluth (Minn.)
 News Tribune.
 She received a bachelor's degree in international relations from Boston University and a bachelor's in journalism from the University of Minnesota.Follow on Twitter